Double descent: When do neural quantum states generalize?

-In \cref{fig:parity_norm}, we show the normalization constant and parity error for two types of training data: (i) spin configurations with the largest ground-state amplitudes (used in \cref{fig:main_DD}, shown here in purple) and (ii) uniformly split data (from \cref{fig:random_DD}, here in orange).
+In \cref{fig:parity_norm}, we show the normalization constant and parity error for NQS trained on two types of training data: (i) $\mathcal{D}_{\rm Train}^{\mathrm{top}\,75\%}$ (used in \cref{fig:main_DD}, shown here in purple) and (ii) $\mathcal{D}_{\rm Train}^{\mathrm{unif.}\,75\%}$ (from \cref{fig:random_DD}, here in orange).
 For the latter, we focus only on the random datasets that produced more pronounced double descent, as in \cref{fig:random_DD}(c).

-As shown in \cref{fig:parity_norm}(a), the normalization constant behaves oppositely for the two data splits near the interpolation threshold.
-For training data ordered by amplitude, test configurations have low amplitudes by construction.
-When the network overfits, it tends to overestimate these amplitudes, resulting in $\mathcal{N}>1$.
-In contrast, for uniformly split data, the network underestimates the amplitude of the high-probability configuration in the test set, yielding $\mathcal{N}<1$ near the interpolation threshold.
-A similar contrast appears in the parity error.
-Networks trained on amplitude-ordered data exhibit double descent behavior in $\epsilon_\mathrm{parity}$, whereas networks trained on uniformly split data, show steadily improving parity learning with increasing network size.
-Although both data splits show double descent in the test loss, the reasons for the peak and the physical features captured by the network differ with the training data structure.
+As shown in \cref{fig:parity_norm}(a), the normalization constant behaves oppositely for NQS trained on the two types of data near the interpolation threshold.
+For training data ordered by amplitude, $\mathcal{D}_{\rm Train}^{\mathrm{top}\,75\%}$, test configurations have small amplitudes by construction.
+When the network overfits to the training data, it tends to overestimate the amplitudes of configurations in the test set, resulting in $\mathcal{N}>1$ near the interpolation threshold.
+In contrast, for the uniformly split datasets considered here, namely $\mathcal{D}_{\rm Train}^{\mathrm{unif.}\,75\%}$ containing only one high-probability configuration, the network underestimates the amplitude of the high-probability configuration in the test set, yielding $\mathcal{N}<1$ for the networks that overfit, i.e. the networks corresponding to the peak in the test loss in \cref{fig:random_DD}(a).
+The normalization constant learned by our trained NQS, manifests itself in the accuracy of various correlation functions, as explored in \cref{app:correlations}.